 It has always been hard growing up, but it is a lot harder to do it live in the glare of social media.
 This generation will not get another chance at their youth.
 That is why, yes, it is important that we get it right, but it is also important that we get it done and we move forward now.

 This vital work is indeed taking far too long, and so much so that the Petitions Committee has launched a new inquiry on tackling online abuse following up our report in the last Parliament and looking at potential solutions for reducing crime and preventing it.
 Although the Government’s response to our previous report was positive, regrettably its online harms White Paper failed to address most of our concerns in relation to the impact on disabled people.
 The new inquiry will therefore continue to scrutinise the Government’s response to online abuse and press Ministers on the action that needs to be taken.
-We would welcome evidence to our inquiry from campaigners, legal professionals, social media companies and members of the public.
+We would welcome evidence from campaigners, legal professionals, social media companies and members of the public.

 I want to address as well some of the most troubling material available online—material that has too often spilled over into the offline world with tragic consequences.
 From your internet browser today you could access video that shows graphic footage of real-event stabbings before alleging that the attack was, in fact, a Jewish plot.
 If you were so inclined, you could watch a five-hour-long video that alleges a Jewish conspiracy to introduce communism around the world—10,000 people already have.
 I could go on.
-These videos and others like it are easily discoverable on some of the so-called alternative platforms that have become safe havens for terrorist propaganda, hate material and covid-19 disinformation, so it is crucial that when the Government finally bring their online harms Bill forward, it has to have teeth.
+These videos and others like it are easily discoverable on some of the so-called alternative platforms that have become safe havens for terrorist propaganda, hate material and covid-19 disinformation, so it is crucial, when the Government finally bring their online harms Bill forward, for it to have teeth.

 The White Paper proposes establishing a new duty of care for users, overseen by an independent regulator, making it clear that fulfilling a duty of care means following codes of practice.
 The Government have rightly proposed two statutory codes—on sexual exploitation and abuse and on terrorism.
 Will the Minister now commit to bringing forward another code of practice on hate crime and wider harms?
 Without such a code, any duty of care for users will be limited to what the site’s terms and conditions allow.
 Terms and conditions are insufficient, as the Government acknowledge; they can be patchy and poorly applied.

 The Antisemitism Policy Trust, which provides the secretariat to the all-party parliamentary group against antisemitism, which I co-chair, has produced evidence outlining how hateful online materials can lead to violent hate crime offline.
-A code of practice on hate crime, with systems-level advice to start-ups and minimum standards for companies will go some way towards creating a safer world.
-There is much more in the Bill that needs serious consideration, but as a minimum we need to see a code of practice for hate crime brought forward and given the same status as that for child sexual exploitation and abuse and terrorism, and I hope today that the Minister can give us some reassurance that this will be taken seriously.
+A code of practice on hate crime, with systems-level advice to start-ups and minimum standards for companies, will go some way towards creating a safer world.
+There is much more in the Bill that needs serious consideration, but as a minimum we need to see a code of practice for hate crime drawn up and given the same status as that for child sexual exploitation and abuse and terrorism, and I hope today that the Minister can give us some reassurance that this will be taken seriously.

 I congratulate my right hon. and learned Friend the Member for Kenilworth and Southam (Jeremy Wright) on securing this debate and I thank the Backbench Business Committee for granting time for it.

 There is no doubt that the internet can be a force for good.
 Over the past few months, we have all enjoyed the fact that we can keep in touch with family and friends.
 We can work from home.
-Even some people can participate in certain parts of our proceedings, although clearly not this debate.
+Some people can even participate in certain parts of our proceedings, although clearly not this debate.
 But the internet can be used for harm.
 In the limited time I have I want to make just two points.
 One is about the impact on children and the other is about advertising online.

 When I was the Secretary of State for Digital, Culture, Media and Sport, I initially took the idea to the then Prime Minister, my right hon.
 Friend the Member for Maidenhead (Mrs May), that we should have an internet safety strategy.
 That is what has become the online harms strategy.
 The internet safety strategy was born out of my work in the Home Office when I was the Minister for Preventing Abuse, Exploitation and Crime.
-It was so clear to me through the work that I did in particular on protecting children that the internet was being used to harm children.
+It was clear to me through the work that I did in particular on protecting children that the internet was being used to harm children.
 We have some great successes.
 The WePROTECT initiative, for example, which has had a real impact on removing pornographic images of children and child abuse online, is a great success, but we must never rest on our laurels.
 I ask my hon.
 Friend the Minister, who knows full well about all this, because he was with me when lots of this work was happening in the Department, to deal with the issue of age verification on pornography.
 I know that it does not resolve every issue.
 It is not going to solve every problem, but there was a message given to me by children time and again.
 If there was one thing they wanted to see stopped, it was access to pornography because that was what was fuelling the harm that they faced.

 Turning to advertising, I will share with the House that this weekend I will be cooking a beef brisket that I will be purchasing from Meakins butchers in Leek, and I will be putting on it a beef rub.
 Hon.
 Members may ask why I am telling them that.
 I am telling them that because I have been mithered for weeks by my 15 year-old son, who has seen such a beef rub on Instagram.
-He is not getting his advertising from broadcast media.
-He is getting his advertising from the internet and he is desperate to try a beef rub on beef brisket, and I will therefore make sure he does so over the weekend.
+He is not getting his advertising from broadcast media; he is getting his advertising from the internet, and he is desperate to try a beef rub on beef brisket, and I will therefore make sure he does so over the weekend.

 We have to have a level playing field on advertising.
-Our broadcast media is about to face real restrictions on the way that certain products can be advertised.
+Our broadcast media are about to face real restrictions on the way that certain products can be advertised.
 This will impact on our public service broadcasters in particular, but we do not see the same level of regulation applied to the internet, and I know for one that the place my children are seeing advertising is on the internet.
 It is, sadly, not on broadcast media in the way I picked up my advertising.
 I ask my hon.
 Friend the Minister to make sure he does something on that matter as well.

 I want to raise just two points: first, the current epidemic of online frauds; and, secondly, the online sale of the illegal weapons used on our streets in gang violence.